 A Boston Redevelopment Authority-sponsored public meeting about the planned development of the former Economy Plumbing evolved into a protest on the very future of Egleston Square.

 The day after the contentious Wednesday meeting, Mayor Martin Walsh addressed the Urban Land Institute — a group of which toured Egleston Square this week — on the need for a Washington Street planning process that combines "development and consensus."

 BRA Assistant Project manager Ed McGuire cautioned a packed house at the Egleston Square YMCA that "this has not been approved.
 [The BRA] is still reviewing this proposal."
 The 3- day comment period had been extended to April 15. "[Your] comment letters are a very important part of this process."

-Residents can comment directly through the BRA Web site’s 3200 Washington St. page.
+Residents can comment directly through the 3200 Washington Street site plan showing building plan and interior open space[/caption]

 Possible Partnership on 52 Montebello

 There have been three recent changes to the plan.
 The Iffley Road corner apartment building is now five stories with a sixth-story setback matching its partner at the Montebello corner.
 Parking has been increased to 41 spaces up from 37 but still includes the originally-planned below-grade garage.